 Steam inhalation helps relieve symptoms of coughs and colds.
-Find out how to inhale steam and when it is better to use a nebulizer.
+Find out how to inhale steam effectively and when it is better to use a nebulizer.

 Steam inhalation is one of many effective natural home remedies for colds.
 However, it is only helpful when it comes to the sinuses and upper respiratory tract.
 The water droplets can’t reach mucus that is stuck in the bronchial tubes and is difficult to cough up.

 - First, boil two cups of water and pour them into a bowl.

 - Bend your head over the water and inhale the steam calmly and deeply – alternately through mouth and nose.
 If the steam is still too hot, wait a few more minutes till it has cooled down a bit.

 - To increase the intensity, you can place a towel over your head and the bowl.

 If you have a cold, you can inhale steam up to three times a day for up to ten minutes.

-Important: If the bowl falls over, you can be severely burned.
-So make sure that it is firmly placed on the table and that the towel is only lightly draped over you.
+Important: Hot water can severely burn your skin.
+Make sure that the bowl you’re using is firmly placed on the table and that the towel is only lightly draped over you.
 Smaller children should only ever use steam inhalation under adult supervision.

 Eucalyptus, peppermint, pine oil — many herbal remedies help with a cold and are often used in steam inhalation.
 However, you should only use fresh or dried herbs like chamomile, never essential oils.
 Those can cause severe irritation to the eyes and other harm to asthma patients and children.

 Inhaling saline solutions is also recommended when you have a cold.
-But that is not that simple.
-If you use bowl of saltwater, the steam evaporating from it will not have any salt in it.
+But unfortunately, it’s not that simple.
+If you use salt water for your steam inhalation, the steam evaporating from your bowl won’t actually have any salt in it.
 Water vapor can’t transport salt particles since salt boils at a much higher temperature than water.
 So, the dissolved salt stays in the water or dries out and becomes solid again.

 Alternatives to Steam Inhalation: Saline Solution and Nebulizer